How to Express Condolences via Email

 In general, you express condolences by letting someone know you’re sorry for their loss, by letting them know you’re there to support them, and acknowledge the difficult time they’re going through.
 There are many different ways you can word this, but these are some key elements that come through in many condolences.

 When expressing your condolences, try to remain as genuine and authentic as possible.
 Don’t try to describe how important and special and unique someone was if you’ve never met them; stick to what you know and be authentic.
 If authenticity means sending only a short paragraph that lets someone know you’re there to support them, then stick to that.
+It's also important to keep in mind the context in which you're expressing condolences.
+For example, it's likely appropriate to express condolences to a coworker, acquaintance, or other distanced relation.
+However, it may be better to express condolences in person or over the phone if you have a closer relationship with someone (such as a friend or family member).

 How to express condolences in email